Speaking of Design Ep. 6: A New Source of Pride for the Richest Hill on Earth

 Featured on This Episode

 Few engineers possess the ability of Nathan Kutil to communicate about their technical expertise.
 Nathan Kutil grew up in Rapid City, South Dakota, where he returned for his second bachelor’s degree — this one in environmental engineering from the South Dakota School of Mines and Technology.
 For more than a decade, he’s worked side-by-side with drinking water, industrial and wastewater clients to make them part of the design of the facilities they’ll eventually operate.
 That open communication has led to some of the most groundbreaking designs in the industry.
-Nathan is on the board of directors for the Northwest Membrane Operators Association and is HDR’s desalination practice group leader.
+Nathan is on the board of directors for the Northwest Membrane Operators Association and is a project manager at HDR.
 More about Nathan

 Jim Keenan is the chief operator for the Basin Creek Water Treatment Plant.
 When he walks into work each morning, he looks around and sees many of the original ideas he and his colleagues sketched out on napkins long before engineers had drawn detailed plans for the new facility.
 He’s particularly proud of how the plant quietly blends into the scenic landscape south of Butte, making a good neighbor to homeowners nearby.